damiandembek/didactic-sniffle/README.md

 Repository containing data analysis of Spotify API database.
 The goal of the repository is to analyse the content of the data and find:
 - Confirm "loudnes war" phenomenon;
 - Relation between song modality and popularity;
-- Relation between danceability and loudness.
+- Relation between energy and loudness.

 ## 1) Dataset
 The dataset was downloaded from kaggle.com (https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks) and contains music from 1921 to 2020.